Why to Convert

-Aspose.Total for C++ file format automation libraries allows C++ developer to convert PS to ODT in two simple steps.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PS to ODT in two simple steps.
 Firstly, you can use Aspose.PDF for C++ API to convert PS file format to DOC.
-Secondly, by using advanced Word Document Processing API Aspose.Words for C++ , you can export DOC to ODT.
+This API provides a wide range of features for manipulating PDF documents, including the ability to convert PDF files to other formats.
+Secondly, by using the advanced Word Document Processing API Aspose.Words for C++, you can export DOC to ODT.
+This API provides a comprehensive set of features for manipulating Word documents, including the ability to convert Word documents to other formats.

 C++ API to Render PS to ODT